 Campus Safety/Security reports to the Vice President for Student Affairs.
 The ENMU-R Safety/Security staff consists of the Captain (Chief of Security), Safety/Security Operations Officer (SSOO), and the University Security Officers (USO).
 The department also employs Student Security Officers (SSO), who are hired each semester to perform security duties.
 Security personnel perform foot and vehicle patrols of the entire campus and residence hall areas daily.
 Campus Security is on duty 24 hours, 7 days a week including holidays.

-Campus safety/security reports to the Vice President of Student Affairs.
-The ENMU-R Security/Safety staff consists of the Captain (Director of Security) and four University Security Officers (USO).
-The department also employs up to twelve Student Security Officers (SSO).
-Security personnel perform foot and vehicle patrols of the entire campus and Residence Hall areas daily.
-Campus Safety/Security is on duty 24 hours a day from, 7 days a week including holidays.
-ENMU-R works very closely with the NM State Police (who are our first responders) as well as the Chaves County Sheriff’s Department & the Roswell Police Department.
-All law enforcement requirements are handled by these entities.
 Campus Safety/Security serves as a deterrent to ENMU-R rule violations.
 These rules are stated clearly in the Student Handbook.
 Security personnel also assist with the investigation of personal injury incidents/accidents that may occur on campus.
-ENMU-R Safety/Security personnel investigate violations of the student code of conduct.
-The investigations of these violations of the student code of conduct are turned over to the Vice President of Student Affairs.
-ENMU-R security personnel also promote safety on the campus and secure campus facilities.
+ENMU-R security personnel may also investigate violations of the student code of conduct.
+The investigations of these violations are turned over to the VP for Student Affairs.
+ENMU-R Safety/Security personnel also promote safety on the campus and secure campus facilities.

 REPORTING A CRIME